batwell31/frontend-nanodegree-arcade-game/README.md

 ## HOW TO WIN!? ##

-Well that's easy just get a score of 10!
+* To win all you have to do is get a score of 10
+    * (REMINDER: Getting hit by the bugs will make your score go down)
+    * Changing characters at any point will reset your score, so keep that in mind!

 * There will be a suprise at the end as well!
- * You can reset the game by changing your character at the end as well!
+    * If you wish to keep playing after you win the game feel free!

  ## Acknowledgements ##